Elephants Can Remember: Television

 The novel was adapted into a TV film with David Suchet as Poirot, as an episode in the final series of Agatha Christie's Poirot.
 It was broadcast on ITV on 9 June 2013, and later on the Acorn TV website on 11 August 2014, over a year later.
 Zoë Wanamaker returned to the role of Ariadne Oliver, marking her fifth out of six appearances on the show in total.
 Greta Scacchi (Mrs Burton-Cox), Vanessa Kirby (Celia Ravenscroft), Iain Glen (Dr Willoughby) and Ferdinand Kingsley (Desmond Burton-Cox) were also among the cast.

 The adaptation includes some significant additions to the plot, including a new storyline involving Dorothea's daughter Marie seeking to avenge what she sees as the brutal psychiatric treatments used on her mother, including electroconvulsive therapy and "hydriation" (repeated exposure to very hot and very cold water).
 The story is also moved from the early 1970s to the late 1930s.
 This leads to an anachronism when there are references to chemotherapy as a cure for cancer.

 Radio

 Elephants Can Remember was adapted for radio by BBC Radio 4 in 2006, featuring John Moffatt as Poirot and Julia Mackenzie as Ariadne Oliver.

-Film adaptations

-The 2007 Thai film Alone is loosely inspired by Elephants Can Remember.
-The twins were portrayed by Marsha Vadhanapanich.

-Alone itself has been remade 7 times, 6 in Indian languages: